benfiola/operator-core/README.md

 - Base operator class that:
   - Creates a kubernetes client
   - Performs operator login
-  - Exposes a healthcheck endpoint
+  - Embeds a web framework with a health endpoint
+  - Manages boilerplate resource serialization and status handling
-  - Simplifies resource management (requiring only a `sync` and `delete` method per resource)
+  - Simplified resource watch behavior backed by `create`, `update` and `delete` callbacks.

 ## Usage